Why Made-to-Measure Wedding Dresses Aren’t Always Truly Made to Measure

 At iStitch, we specialise in wedding dress alterations, bridesmaid and prom dress alterations and customisation, helping brides feel confident and beautiful on their special day.

-Contact us to inquire about alterations in Peterborough or book your fitting.
+Contact us to inquire about dress alterations in Peterborough or book your fitting.

 Comments